Skip to content

 >>> token_1.transfer(amount='1000', recipient=str(wallet2.address()), sender=wallet)

-Finally, we query both wallet's balance
+Finally, we query both wallets' balance:

 >>> token_1.balance(address=str(wallet.address()))